Around France

 If the Barefoot Blogger didn’t live so close to Provence, I’d stress about where to go and what to see if I had only 36 hours to visit.

-Cousin Judy from Arizona spent two weeks with me this summer giving me a chance to figure out some new road trips from Uzes.
+Cousin Judy from Arizona spent two weeks with me this summer, allowing me to figure out some new road trips from Uzes.
 Touring Provence was high on our priority list.
 When I got down to planning, 36 hours — spending two nights on the road — would give us time to enjoy each stop.
-Digging deeper into the plan, the trip began to take on a theme: “36 Hours of Wine and Roses in Provence: “wine” in the famous Chateauneuf-du-Pape region, and “roses” at La Bastide “Rose”, home and boutique hotel of Poppy Salinger, wife of former White House press secretary, Pierre Salinger.
+Digging deeper into the plan, the trip began to take on a theme: “36 Hours of Wine and Roses in Provence: “wine” in the famous Chateauneuf-du-Pape region, and “roses” at La Bastide “Rose,” home and boutique hotel of Poppy Salinger, wife of former White House press secretary, Pierre Salinger.

 Hope you enjoy following our trip!